joeyAghion/opsworks_delayed_job/README.md

 OpsWorks Set-Up
 ---------------

-The layer's custom chef recipes should be associated with events as follows:
+Create a custom layer for the delayed_job instances.
+Add the `AWS-OpsWorks-Rails-App-Server` security group to the layer, so that the instances have the usual cache and database access.
+Then, assign this cookbook's custom chef recipes to OpsWorks events as follows:

 * **Setup**: `opsworks_delayed_job::setup`
 * **Configure**: `opsworks_delayed_job::configure`